Skip to main content

 When to use a catalog

 Use one whenever you have more than a handful of related taps that should travel together — same source, same domain, same project.
-Discovery creates a catalog by default because every Discovery session produces a set of related taps, and they belong together.
 You don’t have to use catalogs.
 Anything you create outside a catalog falls into the Uncataloged group, which works fine for one-off taps and pipelines.

 How catalogs are stored